-Section 4 of the Computer Misuse and Cybercrimes Act 2018, establishes the National Computer and Cybercrimes Coordination Committee (NC4) comprising representatives from various government agencies mandated to oversee security related aspects of the Kenyan cyberspace.
+The Computer Misuse and Cybercrimes Act 2018, Section 4 establishes the National Computer and Cybercrimes Coordination Committee (NC4).

-- Principal Secretary, Ministry of Interior and Coordination of National Government (PS Interior)
+- Principal Secretary, Ministry of Interior & National Administration (Chairperson)

-- Principal Secretary, Ministry of ICT, Innovation and Youth Affairs (PS MoICT)
+- Principal Secretary, Ministry of Information, Communications and The Digital Economy (MOIC-DE)

 - The Attorney-General (AG)